 - Like Australia, copyright arises automatically at the time of creation of an eligible work.

 - The term of protection varies depending on the type of work.
 In general, most published works are protected for the life of the author plus 70 years.

 - Applications may be made directly to the Registry of Plant Varieties of IPOS.

-- From 30 July 2014, Singapore has expanded the scope of the relevant legislation to include all genera and species.
+- Legislation in Singapore covers all genera and species.
 There are specific criteria that need to be met to obtain protection.

 - Protection is granted for up to 25 years.

 It is your responsibility to protect your IP.
 You should actively monitor the marketplace for any unauthorised use of your IP.